Stats at a glance

 There’s not much else in the box.
 There are no dice or minis, but that’s okay.
 The game is entirely story-driven and will emerge from the pages of the various books as you play.
 If you don’t feel like drawing on the various game sheets that come with the rulebooks, Fantasy Flight Games has all of the sheets available as a printable format on their website here:

-Legacy of Dragonholt is completely story-driven and learning the game is actually very easy.
-After a few intro rules found in the core rulebook, you’re basically ready to go.
+This game is completely story-driven and learning the game is actually very easy.
+After a few intro rules found in the core rulebook (and reading this Legacy of Dragonholt review, of course), you’re basically ready to go.

 The first thing to do is to pull out the Character Creation Rulebook and create your character.
 The book walks you through all of the aspects of character creation without giving any spoilers.
 It also has an example character with notes from the designer (Nikki Valens) in each section of the booklet.